UK's speedy COVID-19 vaccine rollout hit by supply cut

 Manufacturers predict this will continue for four weeks due to cuts in national inbound vaccines supply, it continued.

-The letter said vaccination centres should “ensure no further appointments” for April, and focus on ensuring all those in the most vulnerable categories had received their first shot, and those who have already received a dose got a second.
+The letter said vaccination centres should guarantee no further appointments for April, and focus on ensuring all those in the most vulnerable categories had received their first shot, and those who have already received a dose got a second.

 Sterling fell to its lowest of the day versus the dollar in the hour after the letter was first reported, dipping from $1.3882 to $1.3849 but remaining within the range seen in recent days.